joydeepTheProgrammer/Traffic-Management-System/README.md

 | **East**  | PA6 | PA7 | PA8 | PB2 | - | PB10 |
 | **West**  | PA9 | PA10| PA11| PB3 | - | PB11 |

-> **Note on Outputs:** MCU GPIO pins cannot drive traffic lights directly.
-PORT A pins should connect to a driver stage (e.g., ULN2003 transistor array or Optoisolated Relay Module) which then switches the high-voltage traffic lamps.
+>Note:
+The STM32F407VG GPIO pins cannot directly drive traffic signal lamps.
+Each GPIO output should be connected to a driver stage (such as a ULN2003A Darlington transistor array, MOSFET driver, or an opto-isolated relay module, depending on the lamp voltage and current requirements).
+The driver stage provides the necessary current and voltage to safely switch the traffic lights while protecting the microcontroller.
 ---

 ## ⚙️ Traffic Logic Reference